jadelaossa/bike-availability-prediction/README.md

 ## Structure of the repository

-The directory structure of your new project looks like this:
+The project directory looks like this:

 ```
 ├── README.md